 Disqualified driving is an extremely serious charge in Queensland.
-The Courts are particularly hard on these types of offences as to be charged with disqualified driving you must have been disqualified by a court but still chosen to drive.
+Courts are particularly hard on these types of offences as to be charged with disqualified driving you must have been disqualified by a court but still chosen to drive.
 Magistrates often feel a personal affront that you have disobeyed their orders.
+Disqualified driving is the leading traffic offence that sends people to prison.
+Since 2010 we have been dedicated to helping Queenslanders charged with traffic offences like disqualified driving.

 What is disqualified driving?

-The charge is different to unlicensed driving or driving without a licence as there must be a previous disqualification by the courts still in place at the time the offence was committed.
+The charge is different to other unlicensed driving or driving without a licence charges as there must be a previous disqualification by the courts still in place at the time the offence was committed.

 Will I receive a jail sentence?

 This is not the type of offence you should attempt to undertake on your own as very specific submissions need to be made to the court to avoid jail.
-It is also important to note that you may appear before the same Magistrate that originally disqualified you from holding or obtaining a drivers licence.
+It is also important to note that you may appear before the same magistrate that originally disqualified you from holding or obtaining a driver’s licence.
+About 10% of people charged with disqualified driving receive a prison sentence as part of the sentence.

 How long will I be disqualified for?